NESA Cinema YouTube Channel

 NESA's Cinema program offers a comprehensive hands-on experience for students in the art and science of this collaborative art.
 Students learn about the history and function of cinema and animation, film production techniques, film scripting, and composition.
 Our filmmakers produce works for presentation in national-level competitions.
 Advanced students research, write, direct, and edit documentaries, fiction films, and animation pieces.

-Cinema graduates have attended UCLA, NYU's Tisch School of the Arts, the Art Institute of Chicago, California Institute of the Arts, Savannah College of Art & Design, Loyola University at Chicago, UT Arlington, St. Mary's University, and St. Edwards University.
+Cinema graduates have attended USC, UCLA, NYU's Tisch School of the Arts, the Art Institute of Chicago, California Institute of the Arts, Savannah College of Art & Design, Loyola University at Chicago, UT Austin, Texas Tech, and more.

 CINEMA THEORY & AESTHETICS I